AshishAgnihotri96/Shine.com/README.md

 ### Pages & Features 👇

-- `Home Page`: Nav Bar with drop downs, sliding banners & slider.
+- `Home Page`: Nav Bar with drop downs & carousel.
 - `Sign-In`: User authentication to check whether user email and password match with details existing in the database using backend.
 - `Search`: User can search for the job present in the website.
 - `job page`: Job page created dynamically with filter by location,expriance and salary.